Brexit To Take Full Effect As UK Leaves EU Single Market - UrduPoint

 Northern Ireland's border with EU member state Ireland will be closely watched to ensure movement is unrestricted -- a key plank of a 1998 peace deal that ended 30 years of violence over British rule.

-And in Scotland, where most opposed Brexit, Johnson faces a potential constitutional headache from a resurgent independence movement.
+And in pro-EU Scotland, where Brexit has given a boost to calls for a new vote on independence, Johnson faces a potential constitutional headache as 2021 dawns.

+"I think it's really sad that we're leaving," Zoe Stewart told AFP on the deserted streets of Edinburgh, which would normally be packed for New Year's celebrations.